 One solution is to increase the efficiency of the food given to animals or to make compost out of solid urban waste and then use it to fertilize the land.

-Another solution would be to increase – via food-engineering – the ability of legumes to obtain nitrogen from the atmosphere.
-Which would mean making all legumes fix nitrogen at the same rate as the best legumes do.
+Another solution would be to increase – via food engineering – the ability of legumes to obtain nitrogen from the atmosphere.
+This would mean making all legumes fix nitrogen at the same rate as the best legumes do.

 Optimizing crop rotations, reducing food waste, decarbonizing the process (Haber-Bosch) by which we produce synthetic fertilizer, or using biogas from animal waste are other solutions to organic farming that need to be further explored and improved.